WAVE Specification

 Specification Versions

-Section titled “Specification Versions”v0.3 — Current
+Section titled “Specification Versions”v0.4 — Current

-Section titled “v0.3 — Current”The v0.3 specification is the current stable version of the WAVE ISA.
-It resolves encoding issues present in earlier versions and establishes the canonical instruction format used by all WAVE tooling.
+The v0.3 specification resolved encoding issues present in earlier versions and established the canonical instruction format used by all WAVE tooling.

 Key changes from v0.2: